Asadbek525/robocontest_test_generator/README.md

 # robocontest_test_generetor
-While add new problems to robocontest.uz, some new user have problem with generating test cases.
+While adding new problems to robocontest.uz, some new user have problem with generating test cases.
 This repo might be helpful!

 ## How to use
 ### clone this project